Cybersecurity

 2. Lack of network segmentation

 Do your production servers, user workstations and IoT devices (printers, cameras, access control systems) share the same network segment?
 A compromised printer can serve as an entry point to your data servers.
-VLAN segmentation is a baseline measure that remains absent in over 60% of the SMEs we assess.
+VLAN segmentation is a baseline measure that remains absent at a large share of the SMEs we assess.

 3. Untested backups